Summary

 Netflix packaged Mulligan follows Earth from an Alien Invasion.
 The aliens bring society down to a pulp, but then they are quickly destroyed by low-intelligent Matty Mulligan (voiced by Nat Faxon), who throws a grenade into the Mother Alien Ship.
 Matty, who has immediately presumed the President of the USA, has to work with survivors to rebuild society around the now disheveled Washington D.C.

 Mulligan loves to play with societal ironies.
-Within the first episode, the series enjoys watching Jeff Bezos flying into space to escape the invasion and being immediately destroyed by an asteroid, highlighting how, culturally, we show little importance to getting off this planet due to Twitter opinions on Billionaires.
+In the first episode, the series enjoys watching Jeff Bezos fly into space to escape the invasion and be immediately destroyed by an asteroid, highlighting how, culturally, we show little importance to getting off this planet due to Twitter opinions on Billionaires.

-There are many Western Culture references in this series that reflect the world today and the many contradictions that come from our perceived systems.
+This series includes many references to Western Culture that reflect the world today and the many contradictions that result from our perceived systems.

 But Mulligan has an issue that many comedies have today.
 There’s a substantial difference between making jokes purely to make audiences laugh and trying to joke around a political statement.
 When you have to fudge political ideas into gags, it feels shoehorned, diluting the story’s legitimacy.

-Mulligan is a dull time when it becomes apparent what the creator’s view of society is.
-It’s the exact reason why Velma did not work — it took everything that made Scooby-Doo funny and enticing, making it a statement no one asked for.
+Mulligan is dull when it becomes apparent what the creator’s view of society is.
+This is the exact reason why Velma did not work—it took everything that made Scooby-Doo funny and enticing and made it a statement no one asked for.
 Mulligan has not had the chance to be funny yet.

 Audiences, for the most part, require Film and TV to be fun.